 - Your network: Talk to people you know or friends of friends of friends who have attended, and ask them the hard questions about what is worrying you, or the questions you have not been able to get answered.
 Remember that a lot of college students are home early this year, so they are probably available to talk to you.

 - Your team: Talk to your school counselor, your parents, older siblings and friends, and anyone else whose experience could provide insight.

 - You: Most critically, remember that the most important determinant of your college experience is you, and what you make of the opportunities on your campus.
 Believe it or not, you will probably have a wonderful four years at any of the schools you’ve applied to.

-We have all heard that the only constant in the universe is change, but most of us can ignore that concept for much of our lives.
-This is clearly not possible right now since things are changing literally by the hour.
-But you are not powerless.
+Although the last year has shown us that we control fewer aspects of our lives than we though, that does not mean you are powerless.
 Take some control of making this exciting decision from the comfort of your sofa!
 Dig into these resources, and you might be surprised by how much you enjoy your process of discovery.

 If you still feel stuck or need help with your specific situation, please contact me for a phone or Zoom session.